raymondj-pace/CS639-23765/FirebaseActivity/README.md

 6. Duplicate names are not checked for and nor are special characters.
 For example, I allow the use of something like "Raymond3" if such a nickname is desired to be saved.

+7. <b>Problem:</b> I am unable to hide the keyboard when the app first starts.
+The EditText's have focus but I still try to hide the keyboard unsuccessfully at app start.
+The keyboard is successfully hidden when a new employee is added.

 <br>